Your free business.com+ membership unlocks exclusive tech deals and advisor support

 As a business, we need to generate revenue to sustain our content.
 We have financial relationships with some companies we cover, earning commissions when readers purchase from our partners or share information about their needs.
 These relationships do not dictate our advice and recommendations.
 Our editorial team independently evaluates and recommends products and services based on their research and expertise.
 Learn more about our process and partners here.

-Workplace nepotism can undermine trust, hurt morale and drive good employees away.
+Workplace nepotism can undermine trust, drain financial resources and drive good employees away.
 Here's how to recognize it and stop it before it causes real damage.

 author image